 - PD on good instruction (with tech)

 There is no doubt that we need “noun people” as part of ensuring technology is used purposefully for learning.
 We still need a technology infrastructure to support the learning activities for which we want to use technology.
-In the Maine Learning Technology Framework, we refer to that as Learning-Focused Access.
+I refer to that as Learning-Focused Access.

 In Taking Classroom Tech Use to the Next Level: Specific Traits to Look For, the author points out that Alan November recommends six questions to determine if technology adds any value to the learning: